Documentation Index

 Share Raw Data with users:

-Deal with third parties and allow users to share Raw Data with them:
+Deal with third parties (Data Recipients) and allow customers to share Raw Data with them:

-• Third-party Registration: let third-party service providers to self-register in the DPS, and, as Data Recipients chosen by users, allow them to access customer data
+• Data Recipient Registration: Let third-party service providers self-register in the DPS, and, as Data Recipients chosen by users, allow them to access customer data.

-• Data API Access: allow third-party clients to access customer’s data through API
+• Data API Access: Allow Data Recipient clients to access customers’ data through API.

 Manage compensation collection: